-INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE IN DICATOR ITEM/CODE/SERVICE A Services furnished to a hospital outpatient that are paid under a fee schedule or pay- ment system other than OPPS, for exam- ple: • Ambulance services • Separately payable clinical diagnostic laboratory services Not paid under OPPS.
-See the appropriate section under the provider fee schedule.
-E2 Items and services for which pricing informa- tion and claims data are not available Separately payable non-implantable prosthetic and orthotic devices Physical, occupa- tional devices F Corneal tissue acqui- sition; certain CRNA services, and hepati- tis B vaccines tional, and speech therapy • Diagnostic mam- mography • Screening mam- mography G H Pass-through drugs and biologicals Pass-through device categories В Codes that are not recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x).
+INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE Α Services furnished to a hospital outpatient that are paid under a fee schedule or payment system other than OPPS, for example: • Ambulance services • Separately payable clinical diagnostic laboratory services • Separately payable non-implantable prosthetic and orthotic devices • Physical, occupational, and speech therapy • Diagnostic mammography • Screening mammography Not paid under OPPS.
+See the appropriate section under the provider fee schedule. В Codes that are not recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x).
 Not paid under OPPS.
-An alternate code that is rec- ognized by OPPS when submit- ted on an outpatient hospital Part B bill type (12x and 13x) may be available. С Inpatient Procedures Not paid under OPPS.
+An alternate code that is recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x) may be available. С Inpatient Procedures Not paid under OPPS.
 Alaska Specific Guideline: May be performed in the outpatient or ASC setting if beneficial to the patient and as negotiated by the payer and providers.
-Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or J1 J2 Hospital Part B ser- vices paid through a comprehensive APC Hospital Part B ser- vices that may be paid through a comprehen- sive APC service negotiated by the pro- vider and the employer.
+Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.
 D Discontinued codes Not paid under OPPS.
-E1 Items, codes and ser- vices: • Not covered by any Medicare outpa- tient benefit cate- gory • That are not cov- ered by Medicare based on statutory exclusion • That are not recog- nized by Medicare but for which an alternate code for the same item or service may be available • For which separate payment is not pro- vided by Medicare Not paid under OPPS.
-Alaska Specific Guideline: Pay- ment is the lowest of 85 per- cent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the pro- vider and the employer.
+E1 Items, codes and services: Not covered by any Medicare outpatient benefit category Statutorily excluded by Medicare Not reasonable and necessary Not paid under OPPS.
+Alaska Specific Guideline: Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.